Age - Is there an age limit to participate?

 Bike - Is my bike protected in the transition area?

-The transition area is fenced with high fences and to collect your bike you need to show the bike (with a sticker with your startnumber) and race bib.
-The bike with sticker and the race bib is your ID to pick out your bike.
+The transition area is fenced with high fences and to collect your bike you need to show the bike (with a sticker with your startnumber), wrist band and race bib.
+The bike with sticker, the wrist band and the race bib is your ID to pick out your bike.

 Cancellation - What do I do if I can't start?